anon-talk/anon-talk.github.io/README.md

 ---

-*This project is a personal endeavor for a private friend group, created by Anirudh Gupta.*
+*This project is a personal endeavor for my friend group, created by me, Anirudh Gupta (AnAnonymousPotato or AnonSpud).*
-*The code is written with significant assistance from multiple AI models.
-The UI designs are made by me in Figma, with guidance from AI models*
+*The UI was designed in Figma by me, with some guidance from AI.
+The codebase was written with significant assistance from multiple AI models, all under my direction.*
+*I was basically the creative director and manager, while the AI models were the assistants*